Olivia de Havilland's 'Feud' lawsuit against FX Networks thrown out

 De Havilland, best known for the 1939 film “Gone With the Wind,” won two Oscars in a career spanning 50 movies.

-De Havilland moved to Paris in the 1950s, where she currently resides, and has only made rare public appearances since retiring.
+De Havilland moved to Paris in the 1950s and has made rare public appearances since retiring.

 Lawyers for de Havilland, 101, said she was the only living person to be depicted in the eight-part miniseries.